 This course introduces topics involving the use of information systems for business purposes.
 Topics include the use of word processing, spreadsheet, database management, and presentation software to solve problems.
 Communication software, responsible use of the Internet, creating a basic web site, and online collaboration and safety will also be covered.
-Three hours lecture/discussion a week.
-IAI: BUS 902

-CIS 140 - Networking Fundamentals (4) Prerequisite: None
+CIS 140 - Networking Fundamentals (4)